janhove/janhove.github.io/_posts/2021-06-29-posttreatment.md

 > **Figure 2.4.** In Case 2,
 > the distribution of the parameter estimates is centred around the
-> correct value both when the control variable isn't taken into account
+> correct value when the control variable isn't taken into account
 > but it is strongly biased when this control variable _is_ taken into account,
 > i.e., the analysis with the covariate yields biased estimates.